-We have followed Government guidelines and during the period our academies were open to key workers during the period of lockdown.
-Our academies reopened fully after the Easter holiday.
-We have worked closely with our suppliers to help mitigate the impact of Covid19 on the Trust as well as on the suppliers.
+We have followed Government guidelines and have worked closely with our suppliers to help mitigate the impact of Covid-19 on the Trust as well as on the suppliers.

 The Trust has done everything it can to address the advice given and that is reflected in this risk assessment and our actions to mitigate the risks.
 Where it is possible we have gone further, however it is important to recognise that the Government's advice is generic for every school - maintained and independent - in the country and each school is unique in how it operates in its own environment, the Trust staff have tried to interpret the information in a coherent way to formulate the best solution for children and staff.